 Title/Tag: When adding your track to the Disquiet Junto group on Soundcloud.com, please in the title to your track include the term “disquiet0238.”Also use “disquiet0238”as a tag for your track.

 Download: It is preferable that your track is set as downloadable, and that it allows for attributed remixing (i.e., a Creative Commons license permitting non-commercial sharing with attribution).

 Linking: When posting the track, please be sure to include this information:

 More on this 238th weekly Disquiet Junto project — “Record a piece of music, emphasizing the sounds of production over the music itself”— at:

 Join the Disquiet Junto at:

-Photo associated with this project by Nik Stage, used via Creative Commons license from:
+Image associated with this project adapted from one by Alf Storm, used thanks to a Creative Commons license: